20th & 21st C. Drama & Performance

 THEATRE AND DRAMA OF LATIN AMERICA

 This course is an introduction to theater, performance art, history and cultural politics in the Americas.
-We will read and discuss theatre and performance in Latin American as an aesthetic and sociocultural practice.
+We will read and discuss theatre and performance in Latin America as an aesthetic and sociocultural practice.
 Particular attention will be paid to the principal trends and movements of late-twentieth-century Latin American theatre.
 Readings will include plays and performance texts from Argentina, Chile, Mexico, Cuba, Colombia, Peru, and Brazil.
 Topics will include pre-colonial ritual and conquest drama, political theatre, relations to European theatre traditions, translation, revolution, censorship and self-censorship, trauma and social memory, queerness and gender, and mestizaje and indigenous performance.
-By the end of this course students should have a working knowledge of how histories and cultures are reflected and mediated by its diverse theatre traditions.

 Readings will include plays by Sor Juana Inés de la Cruz, Emilio Carballido, José Triana, Jorge Díaz, Griselda Gambaro, Rosario Castellanos, Sabina Berman, and Astrid Hadad.
 Writings by artists and theorists include Augusto Boal, Diana Taylor, Patricia Ybarra, Juan Villegas, Jean Graham-Jones, Gastón A. Alzate, and Tamara Underiner.